PhamHungVN-0/phamhungvn-0.github.io/README.md

 # Nothing to show here:)
-You want go to this Repo to see how i'm doing this?
+You want visit this Repo to see how i'm doing this?